 Honey bees having access to a wide variety of flowers is crucial to the development of the food we eat.
 A healthy hive can mean stronger yields for a variety of farm crops.
-Home gardening can be a vital link in a network of plants across the country.
+Home gardening can be a vital link in a network of plants across the country, so you should really take care of your garden, which could be easier if you get advice from sites like Homegardenscare online.
 Think of your garden as a helpful stop for pollinators on their journey.

 If you like the free-flowing wildflower look in your garden, the Golden Tickseed offers a vibrant touch in sun or partial shade.
 For you, this flower provides an intense red splashed onto a yellow canvas.
 For honey bees, it provides a pollen source necessary for keeping gardens and nearby farm plants healthy.

 New England Aster

 The straight, slender petals of the New England Aster don’t just come in a vibrant purple.
 There are more than 50 varieties of this flower, though all provide that signature pollen-rich floret.
 (Perfect for pollinators!)
 Year after year, these bright bushes will continue to bloom.

 A strong hit of colour and a unique shape contradict the inelegance of the Sneezeweed’s name.
 With a skirt of petals surrounding a prominent orb, Sneezeweed also offers a friendly site for pollinators to gather nectar to support their hives.